 So, how does it work?

-Now they have an accurate, but safe, representation of your production database on their local machine – in less time than it took to stick a Snappy sticker exactly over your mac logo.
-You’re both ready to start pair programming and your new developer can ship to production from day one!.
-Less time and stress agonising over private data, more flow for you and your new engineer.
+You can have a safe (de-identified) representation of your production database on your local machine – in less time than it took to stick a Snappy sticker exactly over your mac logo.
+You’re ready to start pair programming and even your newest developer can ship to production from day one!
+It is time to dump the seed scripts and start populating your database with accurate, anonymized data data so you can code, debug, and test with ease.
+Less time and stress agonising over private data, more flow for you and your engineers.

 Try it out!